locke21/python_programs/README.md

 # python_programs
-Python Programs from Coursera, Udemy, as well as personal projects I've come up with.
+Python Programs from Coursera, Udemy, some Code-Wars, as I was beginning to learn Python.